BuildWithDevhaus/devhaus-tracking-code/docs/usage.md

 1. Optionally, you can also add `data-pageview-property-value` to the property as well.
 Let’s say it’s a `<p>` tag that denotes the duration of the Blog Post, let’s name the **`data-pageview-property-name`** for this `<p>` as `blog_post_duration`.

-   By default, If you omit `data-pageview-property-value` Custom Attribute, the value would be `innerHTML`.
+   By default, If you omit `data-pageview-property-value` Custom Attribute, the value would be `innerText`.

    This is how the HTML looks like now: